Quick Answer

 Staying organized, keeping detailed records, and understanding your state’s rules give you leverage.
 And if the claim becomes complicated or involves serious injuries, getting professional guidance can make all the difference.

-That way, you can focus on recovery while knowing your claim is being handled correctly.
+That way, you can focus on recovery while Mighty handles the work.

 Non-fault car accident FAQs